JulianNicholls/Node-with-React/README.md

 * I am saving the display name for a user along with the Google ID and displaying it in the header.

-* Some of my action creators / action names are different.
+* Some of my action creators / action names are different and the data index is called user or surveys, rarely payload.

 * Some of my API endpoints are different, e.g. /api/add_survey